folbricht/routedns/doc/configuration.md

 #### Configuration

-Round-Robin groups are instantiated with `type = "ecs-modifier"` in the groups section of the configuration.
+Client Subnet modifiers are instantiated with `type = "ecs-modifier"` in the groups section of the configuration.

 Options: